Arjun-A-I/SatHack_Pygame/README.md

 You need to have a webcam setup on your system.

 ## How to Run
+Clone the repo into your local directory
-Just run final.py file and you're all set!
+Run final.py file and you're all set!
 Happy Learning!